Aviation Cyber Security

 - Cyber security culture: Promoting a positive cyber security culture and raising awareness across the industry.

 - Transparency and trust: Establishing a global approach to cyber security with a similar mindset to that which has guided aviation on safety and general security issues.

-- Communications and collaboration: Creating stronger relationships among players in the aviation sector and with external entities to improve the development of best practices and the management of potential vulnerabilities.
+- Communication and collaboration: Creating stronger relationships among players in the aviation industry and with external entities to improve the development of best practices and the management of potential vulnerabilities.

-- Workforce: Ensuring that aviation personnel are trained to recognize and manage cyber security risks; and inspiring the next generation leaders.
+- Workforce: Ensuring that aviation personnel are trained to recognize and manage cyber security risks; and inspire the next generation leaders.

 Find out what was discussed at the last roundtable (pdf)